 ما من عبد تصيبه مصيبة فيقول : إنا لله وإنا إليه راجعون . اللهم أجرني في مصيبتي واخلف لي خيراً منها إلا أجره الله في مصيبته وأخلف له خيراً منها

-« The trouble will not overtake the slave, and he will show steadfastness and say: “We are all from Allah and we will return to Him.
+« The slave will not be overtaken by misfortune, and he will show perseverance and say: “We are all from Allah and to Him we will return.
 Oh Allah!
-Follow this disaster good for me”, Allah will reward this slave "(Imam Muslim).
-That is, let the one on whom grief and sorrow fall turn to Allah with the words that are given in this hadith and Allah will reward in full for his patience.
+Follow this misfortune with something good for me,” Allah will reward this slave "(Imam Muslim).
+That is, let the one on whom grief and sadness have fallen turn to Allah with the words given in this hadith and Allah will reward in full for his patience.

-In order for a person to receive the full reward for patience, he must observe the following conditions:
+In order for a person to receive full reward for patience, he must comply with the following conditions:

-1) Be convinced that everything happens according to the will of Allah, and only Allah will save you from troubles.
+1) Be convinced that everything happens according to the will of Allah, and only Allah will deliver from troubles.

 2) Do not complain except to Allah.

-3) To endure grief, only trusting in Allah and for the sake of Allah.
+3) To endure grief only by trusting in Allah and for the sake of Allah.

-4) To be convinced that in everything there is the wisdom of Allah.
+4) Be convinced that in everything there is the wisdom of Allah.

-These are the basic conditions that a person, a Muslim, must comply with, otherwise a person will receive nothing but unnecessary suffering.
+These are the basic conditions that a person, a Muslim, must comply with, otherwise the person will receive nothing but needless suffering.
 It is a grave sin to complain and not thank Allah for any of His decisions.

-May Allah not deprive us of steadfastness at a crucial and necessary moment.
+May Allah not deprive us of our perseverance at a crucial and necessary moment.
 Amine!

-Patience is a wonderful thing, as it is part of faith in Allah Almighty, who can change people's hearts.
-Sometimes it takes time for people to soften their hearts and change their condition.
-And Allah is the only one to whom it is subject.
-We know that patience is an integral part of our faith.
+Patience is a wonderful thing because it is part of faith in Allah Almighty, who can change people's hearts.
+Sometimes people need time to soften their hearts and change their position.
+And Allah is the only one who can do this.
+We know that patience is an essential part of our faith.
 What kind of patience does Islam imply, and under what conditions does it manifest itself?

-On our way, we face difficulties every day, whether it is getting a job, starting a business, or even trying to get married.
-All this will have an impact on our life in the eternal world, depending on the intentions.
-And the patience we exercise under these conditions is the effort required to complete a certain task in the best possible way.
+On our journey, we face difficulties every day, be it getting a job, starting a business, or even trying to get married.
+All this will have an impact on our life in the eternal world, depending on our intentions.
+And the patience we exercise under given conditions is the required effort to complete a certain task in the best way.

-Patience in this case is about being aware, having a sound mind and getting the right advice and following the path that is best for both lives.
+Patience in this case is about awareness, sound mind and receiving the right advice and following the path that will be best for both lives.

 Of course, patience does not mean stubbornness.
-If there are clear signs that it is not a good idea to follow this path, which can only bring harm, then it is better not to continue and not persist.
-Wisdom lies in knowing what a particular situation calls for.
+If there are clear signs that best idea is to follow this path, which can only bring harm, it is better not to continue and persist.
+Wisdom is knowing what a particular situation requires.

 Patience in Faith

-Such patience lies in the realization of true values, priorities and one's position.
-Such patience is in following your religion, despite external circumstances and your experiences and finding even more meaning in what you are already doing.
+Such patience lies in awareness of true values, priorities and one’s position.
+Such patience is in following one’s religion, despite external circumstances and one’s experiences and still finding more meaning in what you are already doing.
 Consistency in faith is a sign that a person does not lose hope in Allah Almighty.

-Patience in religion begins in the unquestioning and unconditional fulfillment of obligatory prescriptions.
+Patience in religion begins in the unquestioning and unconditional fulfillment of mandatory instructions.
 This is the base on which other types of worship are superimposed and iman is strengthened.

 Patience in the face of adversity

-Life is not always joyful and cloudless, sometimes fate presents misfortunes and troubles.
-They are hard to bear and seem to be impossible to endure.
+Life is not always joyful and cloudless; sometimes fate brings misfortunes and troubles.
+They are difficult to bear and seemingly impossible to endure.
 But as the Messenger of Allah (peace be upon him) said:

-“Patience happens at the junction with trouble, i.e. true patience is such patience as is revealed at the first blows of adversity.”
+“Patience occurs at the borderline with adversity, i.e. true patience is the kind of patience that is revealed at the first blows of trouble.”

-A person who shows patience at the first blows of trouble is a person who is truly with Allah, who realizes that both joy and misfortune are all from Allah, and all the test of his faith and does not cease to trust in Allah.
-The Quran says:
+A person who shows patience at the first blows of trouble is a person who is truly with Allah, who realizes that both joy and misfortune are all from Allah, and everything is a test of his faith and does not cease to trust in Allah.
+The Koran says:

-“We will certainly test you with insignificant fear, hunger, loss of property, people and fruits.
-Rejoice then those who are patient, who, when trouble befalls them, say: “Indeed, we belong to Allah, and to Him we will return” (2: 155-56).
+“We will certainly test you with minor fear, hunger, loss of property, people and fruits.
+Give joy to those who are patient, who, when trouble befalls them, say: “Indeed, we belong to Allah, and to Him we will return” (2: 155-56).

-Patience is shown when we know that we are being tested, which has its own great purpose.
+Patience comes when we know we are being tested for a greater purpose.

-The Messenger of Allah (peace be upon him) said: “How wonderful is the position of the believer!
-Verily, everything in his position is good for him, and this is (not given) to anyone except the believer: if something pleases him, he thanks (Allah), and this becomes good for him, but if grief befalls him, he manifests patience, and this also becomes a boon for him.
+The Messenger of Allah (peace be upon him) said: “How amazing is the position of the believer!
+Verily, everything in his situation is good for him, and this is not given to anyone except the believer: if something pleases him, he thanks (Allah), and it becomes good for him, but if grief befalls him, he shows patience, and this also becomes a blessing for him.”

 Of course, it is natural to feel sadness and sadness when troubles befall us.
 Our faith does not forget that we are people and does not forbid us to show these feelings.
-He just does not allow us to put out the warm flame of hope for the best and finding peace.
+He just doesn’t allow us to extinguish the warm flame of hope for the best and finding peace.
 When the son of the Prophet (peace be upon him) died, He (peace be upon him) said:

-“The eyes are crying and the heart is grieving, but we only say what Allah is pleased with.”
+“The eyes cry and the heart grieves, but we say only what Allah is pleased with.”

 In this case, patience does not mean despair.
-There is a time for sadness and sorrow, but relief for the believer comes at the moment when he realizes that in everything there is the great wisdom of Allah.
-And in case of troubles and misfortunes, patience is not an expression of despair, it is an allowance for sadness, but also a continuation of the path.
-And the consolation is in:
+There is a time for sadness and sorrow, but relief for a believer comes at the moment when he realizes that in everything there is the great wisdom of Allah.
+And in the case of troubles and misfortunes, patience is not an expression of despair, it is allowing sadness, but also continuing to follow the path.
+And consolation lies in:

-“Whatever befalls a Muslim, be it fatigue, illness, anxiety, sadness, trouble, grief, or even a prick of a thorn, Allah will certainly forgive him for this one of his sins.”
+“Whatever befalls a Muslim, be it fatigue, illness, anxiety, sadness, trouble, grief or even a prick of a thorn, Allah will certainly forgive him for any of his sins.”

 The people we meet along the way are also our test.
-There are people who test our patience.
-It can be our parents, brothers, sisters, our friends and colleagues.
-The Almighty said in the Quran:
+There are people who try our patience.
+These could be our parents, brothers, sisters, our friends and colleagues.
+The Almighty said in the Koran:

-“We have made some of you a temptation to others: will you be patient?
-Your Lord is Seeing" (25:20).
+“We have made some of you a temptation for others: will you be patient?
+Your Lord is the Seer” (25:20).

-Patience is shown in our attitude, reaction.
-Patience is not to become embittered or to humiliate or offend a person.
-In addition, patience lies in the distance from slander and gossip.
-By being patient with a person who can irritate us, we abstain from the forbidden.
+Patience manifests itself in our attitude and reaction.
+Patience is about not becoming bitter or humiliating or offending a person.
+In addition, patience consists of keeping away from slander and gossip.
+By being patient with someone who may irritate us, we refrain from doing what is forbidden.

-In everyday life, we sometimes lose patience, and that's okay: maybe your train is late, or you can't wait to get home from work and start watching your favorite show.
-But there is one place where impatience is not at all welcome - in a relationship.
-When you're dealing with problems with your significant other, demanding quick fixes and easy exits isn't the best way to go.
-But the reward for being patient in a relationship is worth the serious effort and time.
-If you show patience and consideration for each other every day, you can create happy and healthy relationships together.
+IN Everyday life We get impatient sometimes, and that's okay: maybe your train is late, or you can't wait to get home from work and start watching your favorite show.
+But there is one place where impatience is not at all welcome - in relationships.
+When you are solving problems with your significant other, demanding quick solutions and easy ways out is not The best way.
+But the rewards of patience in a relationship are worth serious effort and time.
+If you show patience and consideration for each other every day, you can create a happy and healthy relationship together.

 Steps